WPRDC/data-guide/docs/PublishingCKAN.md

 ### Creating a CKAN Account

-Creating an account on CKAN involves visiting the [Regional Data Center Website](https://data.wprdc.org/user/register) and entering a user name, password, and email address.
+Creating an account on CKAN involves visiting the [Regional Data Center web site](https://data.wprdc.org/user/register) and entering a user name, password, and email address.

 Regional Data Center staff or your organization's administrator will also associate your CKAN acount with the appropriate organization.